robwierzbowski/grunt-build-control/README.md

 In this example a user is working on a Yeoman-based web app, with their project's source code hosted at `git@github.com:example_user/example_webapp.git`.
 To deploy they first run `grunt build` to build a minified, optimized version of their app into the 'dist' directory.

-Running `grunt build_control:pages` commits the built code to the gh-pages branch of the 'dist/.git' repository and pushes to the gh-pages branch of `git@github.com:example_user/example_webapp.git`.
+Running `grunt buildcontrol:pages` commits the built code to the gh-pages branch of the 'dist/.git' repository and pushes to the gh-pages branch of `git@github.com:example_user/example_webapp.git`.

-Running `grunt build_control:heroku` will commit the built code to the master branch of the 'dist/.git' repository and push to the master branch of `git@heroku.com:example-heroku-webapp-1988.git`.
+Running `grunt buildcontrol:heroku` will commit the built code to the master branch of the 'dist/.git' repository and push to the master branch of `git@heroku.com:example-heroku-webapp-1988.git`.

-Running `grunt build_control:local` will commit the built code to the build branch of the 'dist/.git' repository and push to the build branch of the local source code repository.
+Running `grunt buildcontrol:local` will commit the built code to the build branch of the 'dist/.git' repository and push to the build branch of the local source code repository.
 The local project repository can then be synced with a remote.

 #### Usage notes

-`build_control` will add commits on top of the existing history of the remote branch if available.
+`buildcontrol` will add commits on top of the existing history of the remote branch if available.

-`build_control` is a synchronous task, and fetches from your remote before each commit or push.
+`buildcontrol` is a synchronous task, and fetches from your remote before each commit or push.
 Depending on the location of your remote, the size of commits, and network speed it can be a long running task.

-It's best to run `build_control` manually after your build process or as the last step in a build and deploy task.
+It's best to run `buildcontrol` manually after your build process or as the last step in a build and deploy task.

 If a git conflict occurs you must manually resolve it inside the built code directory.